-The Amazing Few rocked Africa Day Dublin and Africa Day Limerick in 2010, and we’re delighted to have them back on board for this year’s Dublin event!
+The Amazing Few rocked Africa Day Dublin in 2013, and we’re delighted to have them back on board for this year’s Dublin event!
 Their songs are expressive and explosive!
 Though the music leans heavily on SKA, they pull up the PopPunk rug and lay down choruses that Frank Black would approve of.

 The Amazing Few live shows are a ‘must see it to believe it’ experience.
 Interaction is an understatement as this band are bold in all the sense of the word.
 Enthusiasm meets the sunshine!
 Expect massive balloons, loads of confetti and glitter.
 Every member of their audience becomes a party popper!

 Square Pegs consists of Dublin based seasoned musicians Colm Quearney, Graham Hopkins, Keith Duffy, Justin Carroll, Michael Buckley & Cormac Curran.
 The group come together as often as possible, when not touring separately with other artists, to pay homage to the sound of Chicago Blues, 50′s R&B, and New Orleans Blues.